asyncapi/website/pages/blog/the-reference-rabbit-hole.md

 > Any members other than "$ref" in a JSON Reference object SHALL be ignored.

-What this means, that if we have a reference defined such as:
+What this means, is that if we have a reference defined such as:

 ```yaml
 ...